dhis2/dhis2-android-sdk/doc/content/user/workflow.md

 Currently it is possible to specify the next filters:

 - `byProgramUid()`.
-Filters by program uid and return the not synced objects inside the program.
+Filters by program uid and downloads the not synced objects inside the program.
 - `byUid()`.
-Filters by the tracked entity instance uid and return a unique object.
+Filters by the tracked entity instance uid and downloads a unique object.
 (Only for tracked entity instances).

-The downloader also allow to limit the number of downloaded objects.
+The downloader also allows to limit the number of downloaded objects.
 These limits can also be combined with each other.

 - `limit()`.
 Limit the maximum number of objects to download.